The Potions Master:

 She did attempt to backpedal in one of her interviews and claim someone might use their wand to stir a potion, as an example when attempting to assure the readers that yes, brewing potions is magic, not cooking.
 But she still never showed anyone do it.

-Clearly magic must be used in Potions-brewing or even Muggles could produce them.
+It’s obvious that magic must be used in Potions-brewing or even Muggles could produce potions.
 And that is highly unlikely.
 I suspect that if you gave a Muggle a collection of ingredients and a cauldron and told him to set to it, all he would end up with is a lumpy, probably toxic mess.
 Rowling confirms this on her official site.
 Wizards are not Muggles.

 But one wouldn’t be stirring a potion with a wand.
 Brewing a potion requires specific ingredients and a specific environment.
 A potion that requires a pewter cauldron is not going to come out the same if you brew it in an iron one.
-Wands are much too individual.
+Wands are much too individual to be allowed in contact with potions.
 They are made of all different sorts of woods and are cored with different magical materials.
 You aren’t going to tell someone to stir a potion with their wand when you have no idea of what that wand is made of.

 It is both more difficult and harder to control than channeling magic through a wand.
 The peculiar results that students (and not just Neville) seem to get in potions class is ample evidence of that.